 WG 5: Labour and Migration

 Working Group 5 deals with Chinese migration and other forms of human mobility in Europe and with labour relations arising from Chinese investments and migration.
-These topics relate to the remit to the other working groups as most forms of Chinese engagement in Europe are accompanied by human flows.
+These topics relate to the remit of the other working groups as most forms of Chinese engagement in Europe are accompanied by human flows.
 Issues discussed in the group include:

 • various migrations (small entrepreneurs; individual labour migrants; contract labour migrants working on construction projects; white-collar transferees in Chinese-owned or –acquired enterprises; students; investment immigrants) that have successively taken place to various European regions since the late 1980s;